getumbrel/umbrel/APPS.md

 ## 4. 🚀&nbsp;&nbsp;Submitting the app

 We're now ready to open a pull request on the main [getumbrel/umbrel](https://github.com/getumbrel/umbrel) repo to submit our app.
-Let's copy-paste the following markdown for the PR description, fill it up with the required details, and open a pull request.
+Let's copy-paste the following markdown for the pull request description, fill it up with the required details, and then open a pull request.

 ```
 # App Submission